 The primary system is wired for total redundancy.
+The house bank can be divided in half if a single cell goes bad.
 Each battery bank is equipped with a main disconnect switch and each of these switches can be linked in parallel or in isolation to the other battery banks for emergency access.
-For example - emergency starting the main engine can be done from the house battery or the VHF can be powered from the starting battery...total flexibility
+For example - emergency starting the main engine can be done from the house batteries or the VHF can be powered from the starting battery...total flexibility

-To charge the batteries, the engine is fitted with a 150 amp 12-volt alternator that charges the house battery bank directly.
+To charge the batteries, the engine is fitted with a 190 amp 12-volt alternator that charges the house battery bank directly.
 Alternatively, when the vessel has access to a 120 volt AC shore power source, the batteries may be charged from the Victron Energy Phoenix Inverter Charger at up to 120 amps.
-The engine battery is charged with a battery combiner, which allows the engine battery to see the house batteries charging source.
+The engine battery is charged with a battery combiner that allows the engine battery to see the house batteries charging source.
 This devise automatically charges (combines) the engine battery whenever charging voltage is present.
 If the engine battery should ever need to be bulk charged, it can be accomplished by selecting the correct position on the battery switches allowing it to be manually combined.

-The DC system is monitored by the Victron Energy Battery Monitor (a power consumption meter for your main battery bank).
-Both charging systems are controlled by multi staged (smart) voltage regulators.
+The DC system is monitored by the Victron Energy Battery Monitor, (a power consumption meter for your main battery bank).
+Both the inverter/charger and the alternator are controlled by multi stage voltage regulators.